 How to Fix IP Leaks

 The permanent solution for IP leaks is to subscribe to a VPN service that provides full support to IPv4 and IPv6 addresses.
-You can also add IPv6 restrictions to your firewall but this is a temporary fix for the issue.
+As a temporary fix, add IPv6 restrictions to your firewall.

 How to Fix DNS Leaks